oroinc/documentation/cookbook/how_to_accelerate_import.rst

     single: Import/Export; Acceleration

-How to accelerate import
+How to Accelerate Import
 ========================

 This article contains several recommendation about import process acceleration.

-Make sure xDebug is disabled
+Make Sure xdebug is Disabled
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 xDebug is a very useful debug tool for PHP, but at the same time it adds lots of overhead, especially for heavy and long